 Ordnance Survey Limited is Britain’s mapping agency.
 Ordnance Survey Limited licenses a range of mapping products to businesses, local and central government bodies and consumers.

-Ordnance Survey Limited has a number of subsidiary companies (see footnote) and branch offices in a number of countries.
+Ordnance Survey Limited has a number of subsidiary companies whose activities form part of its supply chain or business (see footnote) as well as branch offices in a number of different countries.

 As such, Ordnance Survey Limited has an extensive supply chain and we procure goods and services in excess of £50 million per year.
 We work with a wide range of different suppliers, subcontractors and partners each of which will have their own subcontractors, affiliates and associate entities.
 Ordnance Survey Limited therefore is connected to multiple entities (for instance India, USA and mainland Europe) through numerous contractual relationships across many countries.